International Women's Day 2020: Current Theme, History and Significance

-International Women's Day is celebrated every year on 8 March in many countries around the world.
-It is a day when women are recognized for their achievements without regard to divisions, whether national, ethnic, linguistic, cultural, economic or political.
+International Women's Day is a day when women are recognized for their achievements without regard to divisions, whether national, ethnic, linguistic, cultural, economic or political.
 It is an occasion for looking back on past struggles and accomplishments, and more importantly, for looking ahead to the untapped potential and opportunities that await future generations of women.

-The theme focus at gender equality, greater awareness of discrimination and a celebration of women's achievements.
+The theme focus on gender equality, greater awareness of discrimination and a celebration of women's achievements.

 The theme for International Women’s Day 2018 is "The Time is Now: Rural and urban activists transforming women’s lives”.

 In 1975, during International Women's Year, the United Nations began celebrating International Women's Day on 8 March.
 Two years later, in December 1977, the General Assembly adopted a resolution proclaiming a United Nations Day for Women's Rights and International Peace to be observed on any day of the year by the Member States, in accordance with their historical and national traditions.
 In adopting its resolution, the General Assembly recognized the role of women in peace efforts, development and urged an end to discrimination with an increase of support for women's full and equal participation.

 International Women's Day first emerged from the activities of labour movements at the turn of the twentieth century in North America and across Europe.
 Let us see the history behind celebrating the International Women’s Day.